DhiegoFCarvalho/tvbox/README.md

 Burn the Multitool image on an SD Card.
 You can use (BalenaEtcher)[https://etcher.balena.io/] to do it or other software that pleases you.

-## Second Step - Select you firmware
+## Second Step - Select your firmware

 Select the firmware and download it.

 ## Third Step - Store your firmware on SD Card

-Into SD Card, store the selected firmware into "backup" paste.
+Inside SD Card, store the selected firmware into "backup" paste.

 ## Fourth Step - Iniate the firmware instalation

-Insert the SD Card into TV Box.
-Wait until show the Menu Screen, choose the "Restore Flash" option.
+Insert the SD Card into a TV Box.
+Wait until the Menu Screen is displayed and choose the "Restore Flash" option.
 After that, select the firmware you already had saved on SD Card.

 ## Fifth Step - Wait